Prostate Cancer Web Resources

 Prostate Cancer for Dummies

-This book, by SCCA’s Dr. Paul Lange and medical writer Christine Adamec, is available at bookstores, and it can be borrowed from the Resource Center on the third floor of the SCCA clinic.
+This book, by SCCA’s Paul H. Lange, MD, and medical writer Christine Adamec, is available at bookstores, and it can be borrowed from the Patient & Family Resource Center on the third floor of the SCCA outpatient clinic on Lake Union.

 Prostate Cancer Foundation (PCF)